 13.3 Conflicting Terms.
 If there is a conflict between the Terms and a term of an Order Form, the term of the Order Form will govern.

 13.4 Entire Agreement.
 Subject to Clause 11.1.2, the Agreement sets out all terms agreed between the parties and supersedes all other agreements between the parties relating to its subject matter.
 In entering into the Agreement neither party has relied on, and neither party will have any right or remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly set out in the Agreement.

 13.5.
 Force Majeure.
 Neither party will be liable for failure or delay in performance to the extent caused by circumstances beyond its reasonable control.

-13.8.
+13.10.
 No Third Party Beneficiaries.
 The Agreement does not confer any benefits on any third party unless it expressly states that it does.
 The rights of the parties to rescind or vary this Agreement are not subject to the consent of any other person.

-13.9.
-The parties may execute this APA and any Order Form in counterparts, including facsimile, PDF, and other electronic copies, which taken together will constitute one instrument.
+13.14.
+The parties may execute this Agreement and any Order Form in counterparts, including facsimile, PDF, and other electronic copies, which taken together will constitute one instrument.

 13.15.
 Survival.
 Notwithstanding termination or expiration of the Agreement, any provisions of the Agreement that by their nature are intended to survive, will survive termination including, but not limited to: 3 (Payments), 4 (Intellectual Property), 6 (Confidentiality), 8 (Disclaimers), 9 (Beta Features), 10 (Indemnification), 11 (Limitation of Liability), and 13 (Miscellaneous).

 13.16 No reselling unless expressly permitted.
 Except as expressly set forth in an Order Form, Customer may not resell any of the Services.